Ircam-WAM/improtech-website/pages/Program.md

 ####14:00
 ###Renseelaer Polytechnic Institute Research, group presentation

-####Sound and Algorithmic Environments for Improvisation
+####Reembodied Sound and Algorithmic Environments for Improvisation
 Matthew Goodheart (Rensselaer Poly.
 Inst.)

-Reembodied sound is a form of electroacoustics that uses transducer-driven resonant objects to create acoustic realizations of sample and analysis derived mixed synthesis.
+Reembodied Sound and Algorithmic Environments for Improvisation uses transducer-driven resonant objects to create acoustic realizations of sample and analysis derived mixed synthesis.
 This talk will focus on the use of reembodied sound as a generative basis to create large-scale, algorithmically driven sonic environments for improvisers, discussing both technical implementation and aesthetic orientation.
 Directions for future research involving digital listening agents and interactivity will also be addressed.

 ####Intelligent Music Agents capable of joint intuitive and rational thinking
 Jonas Braasch (RPI)